 This course begins a demonstration and examination of various concepts of algebra.
 It assists in building skills for performing specific mathematical operations and problem solving.
 These concepts and skills serve as a foundation for subsequent quantitative business coursework.
 Applications to real-world problems are emphasized throughout the course.
-This course is the first half of the college mathematics sequence, which is completed in MTH 209: College Mathematics II.
+This course is the first half of the college mathematics sequence, which is completed in MTH/209: College Mathematics II.

-Systems of Two-Variable Linear Equations
+Systems of Two-Variable Linear Equations and Inequalities

-Solve systems of linear Inequalities.
+- Solve systems of linear equations by graphing.

-Solve systems of linear equations algebraically.
+- Solve systems of linear equations algebraically.

-Solve systems of linear equations by graphing.
+- Solve systems of linear inequalities.

 Graphs and Linear Functions

-Determine the slope of a linear function.
+- Determine the intercepts of a linear equation.

-Determine the intercepts of a linear function.
+- Determine the slope of a linear equation.

-Use linear equations and inequalities in real-world applications.
+- Use linear functions in real-world applications.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.